aalfmnsrr/aalfmnsrr/README.md

 ***Additional Reflections:*** This assignment emphasized the importance of GitHub as a powerful platform for hosting and version control.
 Morover, I plan to continually update my e-portfolio followed by integrating new projects.

-### Development of Hebak - An Educational Website for High School Students 💻
+### Project: Development of Hebak - An Educational Website for High School Students 💻

 ***Summary:*** In this project, I developed Hebak, an educational website offering lessons for high school students.
 Through this development, I aimed to provide a valuable resource for students to enhance their learning experience outside the classroom.
 This project allowed me to apply my technical skills in web development to create a platform with educational content that allign with Ministry of Education(Malaysia).